 Reports.
-The JLBC also receives between 250-300 reports from state departments or other entities each year.
+The JLBC also receives between 300 to 350 reports from state departments or other entities each year.
 These reports typically provide information regarding the implementation of programs, status of projects, resolutions to specified problems, or other information required by Budget Act provisional language or statutes.
 JLBC committee staff share these reports with all committee members' offices and some other legislative staff.

 Appointment of the Legislative Analyst & Oversight of the LAO.
 As discussed further in Part 2 of this document, Government Code section 9143 and Joint Rule 37 also give the JLBC authority to appoint the Legislative Analyst.
 Since 1941, there have only been six Legislative Analysts.
-Most recently, a bicameral and bipartisan Subcommittee on the Selection of the Legislative Analyst, selected and the JLBC officially appointed Mr. Gabriel Petek to the position in January 2019.
+In January 2019, a bicameral and bipartisan Subcommittee on the Selection of the Legislative Analyst, selected and the JLBC officially appointed Mr. Gabriel Petek to the position.